qacow37/prismnix/README.md

   by leveraging its large library of over **30,000 pre-defined packages**.

 - **Updates & Pinning**:
-  Mods and resources automatically update to their latest versions when building your configuration, while still allowing you to pin them to specific versions by using their versionid.
+  Mods and resources automatically update to the latest version when building your configuration, while still allowing you to pin them to specific versions by using their versionid.